 Q: Can I go to jail for attaching an unassigned plate?

-A: Yes, though many cases result in probation or diversion if handled properly by a defense attorney.
+A: Yes.
+The statute authorizes jail, though many cases result in probation or diversion when handled by a defense attorney.

 Q: What if I didn’t know the plate was unassigned?

 A: If convicted, yes.
-That’s why it’s important to fight the charge or seek to have it dismissed or diverted.
+That’s why it’s critical to fight the charge, seek dismissal, or resolve it through diversion.